gaofrank1986/plot_digitizer/README.md

 # Plot Digitizer

-Simple plot digitizer.
+SIMPLE plot digitizer.

+I wrote this code when working on a project where I had to extract quite a bit of data points from literature.
+I did not want to upload every time a picture into a plot digitizer, so I included a image crop option into the code.

 No need to copy picture from PDF, since it has a selecting tool in order for you to select the image and start extracting those points!
+And save them as well into an xlsx sheet.

+* What can this thing do:
+   * Manually crop images from pdfs, and start extracting points out of them
+   * Save the extracted points into an **xlsx** sheet or look at them directly in the command window

+* What you **CAN'T** do:
+   * Automatically detect points (nice feature to work in the near future)
+   * Upload images of your own